oracle/graal/docs/reference-manual/native-image/ForeignInterface.md

 The FFM API enables Java code to call _down_ to native functions, and conversely allows native code to call _up_ to invoke Java code via method handles.
 These two kinds of calls are referred to as "downcalls" and "upcalls" respectively, and are collectively referred to as "foreign calls".

-> Note: Currently, only downcalls are supported, and only on the x64 architecture.
+> Note: Currently, foreign calls are supported on the x64 architecture.
+> Specifically, downcalls are supported on x64 Linux, Windows and MacOS, while upcalls are supported only on x64 Linux.

 ### Looking Up Native Functions